 The Reel Review

-Riley Keough (Mad Max: Fury Road, It Comes at Night) stars in this clever psychological thriller about a young fiancée snowed in with her unwelcoming, soon-to-be two stepchildren in a remote cabin in the middle of nowhere.
+Riley Keough (Mad Max: Fury Road, It Comes at Night) stars in this clever psychological horror about a young fiancée snowed in with her unwelcoming, soon-to-be two stepchildren in a remote cabin in the middle of nowhere.
 Just as they start to get to know each other, deeply unsettling, strange and terrifying events start to occur.

 Prior to their arrival at the lodge, the kids discover that daddy’s girlfriend was, as a child, the sole survivor of a radical religious cult’s mass suicide – meaning she’s still dealing with some serious psychological/PTSD issues, which plays heavily into the story from Sergio Casci and Austrian directors Severin Fiala and Veronika Franz.
 Their film stylishly blurs reality and fantasy, leaving our main character, and us, wonderfully confused.
 Keough is exceptional, with strong, nuanced performances from Jaeden Martell (IT, Knives Out, Midnight Special) and Lia McHugh as the children, Richard Armitage (The Hobbit trilogy, Brain on Fire) as the father and Alicia Silverstone (Clueless) as the kids’ mother.
 An appropriately disturbing score and a claustrophobically dreary setting further accentuates the film’s almost stifling sense of dread.